markoheijnen/tabify-edit-screen/readme.txt

 = 1.0.0 ( 2021-02-07 ) =
 * Arguments for filter tabify_default_metaboxes changed
 * Deprecated filter tabify_default_metaboxes_$post_type
+* Improved detection layer a bit.
+It's still not perfect and will be addressed in 1.1.0

 = 0.9.7 ( 2016-12-20 ) =
 * Fix on/off switch.